stokpop/perfana-hello-world-events/README.md

 in `META-INF/services`.
 See the sample in this project.

-You need to specify the fully qualified name of your implementation in a file called `nl.stokpop.perfana.event.StokpopHelloPerfanaEvent`.
+You need to specify the fully qualified name of your implementation (e.g. `nl.stokpop.perfana.event.StokpopHelloPerfanaEvent`) in a file called `io.perfana.event.PerfanaTestEvent`.